6 Kubota M5 111 Problems and Quick Solutions

 Unfortunately, the engine, the primary power source, will impact the mower’s performance if it breaks down.

-In worst cases, the diesel may shut off while the mower is running, which could inconvenience you.
+In worst cases, the diesel may shut off while the mower runs, which could inconvenience you.
 This occurs due to an incorrect fuel injection pump timing or if the engine didn’t warm up enough.

 Your engine may fail to start due to a clogged fuel filter.
 Similarly, a broken fuel injection pump could cause the issue.